How Much Does It Cost to Start a Woodworking Business?

 Personal protective gear — like goggles ($5 to $50), ear protection ($10 to $100), and dust masks ($5 to $50) — is essential.
 Workshop safety entails fire extinguishers ($20 to $200), first aid kits ($20 to $50), and ventilation systems ($200 to $2,000).

 In the digital age, your woodworking shop needs an online presence.
 Website design and hosting can cost $200 to $5,000, depending on whether you create your own site or hire a professional.
 But you can’t stop with just a woodworking business website.
-Digital marketing through search engine optimization (SEO), pay-per-click (PPC), and ads on social media platforms might cost anywhere from $250 to $10,000 monthly.
+Digital marketing through search engine optimization (What is SEO), pay-per-click (PPC), and ads on tips for small business social media marketing platforms might cost anywhere from $250 to $10,000 monthly.

 Continual learning keeps the savvy business owner ahead of the competition.
 Woodworking courses and workshops may cost a few hundred dollars to $1,000 or more.
 Books, online resources, and courses can range from $10 to $500.
 Specializing in certain woodworking techniques might be an additional cost but can increase your market value.